Henry Foster (doctor): Career

-Dr. Henry Foster worked as an obstetrician in Tennessee.
-During his career, Dr. Foster has produced more than 250 publications and abstracts as well as contributed chapters to textbooks.
-He has a book titled Make a Difference.
-He has conducted many university lectureships and his professional expertise has been sought across the globe.
+Foster worked as an obstetrician in Tennessee.
+Foster produced more than 250 publications and abstracts as well as contributed chapters to textbooks.
+He wrote a book titled Make a Difference.
 Foster wrote an autobiography in 1997 titled Make a Difference: the Founder of the 'I Have a Future Program' Shares His Vision for Young America.

-Dr. Foster is immediate past chair of the U.S. Committee for the United Nations Population Fund.
-He is immediate past chair of the board of directors for Pathfinder International.
+Foster was the immediate past chair of the U.S. Committee for the United Nations Population Fund, and the immediate past chair of the board of directors for Pathfinder International.
 He previously served two terms as chair of the board of regents of the United States National Library of Medicine.